ugr-sail/sinergym/docs/source/pages/environments.rst

 Environments
 ############

-As mentioned in introduction, Sinergym follows the next structure:
+As mentioned in introduction, *Sinergym* follows the next structure:

 .. image:: /_static/sinergym_diagram.png
   :width: 800
-  :alt: Sinergym backend
+  :alt: *Sinergym* backend
   :align: center

 |

-Sinergym is composed of three main components: *agent*, *communication* interface and *simulation*.
+*Sinergym* is composed of three main components: *agent*, *communication* interface and *simulation*.
 The agent sends actions and receives observations from the environment through the Gymnasium interface.
-At the same time, the gym interface communicates with the simulator engine via EnergyPlus Python API, which provide the functionality to manage handlers such as actuators, meters and variables, so their current values have a direct influence on the course of the simulation.
+At the same time, the gym interface communicates with the simulator engine via *EnergyPlus* Python API, which provide the functionality to manage handlers such as actuators, meters and variables, so their current values have a direct influence on the course of the simulation.

 The next image shows this process more detailed:

 .. image:: /_static/backend.png
   :width: 1600
-  :alt: Sinergym backend
+  :alt: *Sinergym* backend
   :align: center

 |

-The *modeling* module works at the same level as the API and allows to adapt the building models before the start of each episode.
+The *Modeling* module works at the same level as the API and allows to adapt the building models before the start of each episode.
 This allows that the API can work correctly with the user's definitions in the environment.

 This scheme is very abstract, since these components do some additional tasks such as handling the folder structure